LLNL/units/README.md

 ### Converter Application

 A [converter](https://units.readthedocs.io/en/latest/introduction/converter.html) command line application can be built as part the units library by setting
 `UNITS_BUILD_CONVERTER_APP=ON` in the CMake build.
 This is a simple command line script that takes a measurement entered on the command line and a unit to convert to and returns the new value by itself or part of a string output with the units either simplified or in original form.
+If you want to run your own converter a docker container is available on [dockerhub](https://hub.docker.com/layers/82497105/phlptp/units/webserver/images/sha256-747697d6cabb64c5a53b99e00c4748964a2a7e9a819a93622bfdb32dd5e58b01?context=repo).

 ## Usage